This site documents the restoration process of the 1975 Morris Mini Pickup I purchased on March 2, 2011.

 He also built wooden seats in the back for extra passengers.
 These trapped water and caused a lot of rust.

-This site will be a work in progress.
+This site is a work in progress.
 Since I only spend 20 to 30% of the year in Tarija, and will need to import parts from the US, UK, or Japan, I expected the project to take a year or so, but since I had trouble with the guy who was selling me a new engine in Santiago, Chile, and after two years of waiting, I purchased another, with a complete front clip, and the project is moving forward again.
-This front clip was sold as a 1994, but the VIN appears to be from the late 80's and the engine casting numbers are from 1992, while the hood is from a 998 engine (complete with maintenance sticker in Japanese).
-The engine was manufactured in late 1992 is a 1275cc engine with SPI, 9.4:1 compression and an automatic transmission.
+This front clip was sold as a 1994, but the VIN is from 1989-1990 with parts manufactured in late 1989, so it is a Mk V. The hood is from a 998 engine (complete with maintenance sticker in Japanese).
+The engine was manufactured in late 1992 and is a 1275cc engine with SPI, 9.4:1 compression and an automatic transmission.
 I have rebuilt it to stock with standard dimensions, upgrading the timing chain to a double.